12281

 Sales Growth

-As you can see below, Paycor's revenue growth has been strong over the last two years, growing from $103.1 million in Q2 FY2022 to $159.5 million this quarter.
+As you can see below, Paycor's revenue growth has been strong over the last three years, growing from $99.84 million in Q3 2021 to $187 million this quarter.

 Paycor Total Revenue

-This quarter, Paycor's quarterly revenue was once again up a very solid 20.1% year on year.
-On top of that, its revenue increased $15.95 million quarter on quarter, a very strong improvement from the $3.55 million increase in Q1 2024.
-This is a sign of re-acceleration of growth and great to see.
+This quarter, Paycor's quarterly revenue was once again up 15.8% year on year.
+We can see that Paycor's revenue increased by $27.48 million quarter on quarter, which is a solid improvement from the $15.95 million increase in Q4 CY2023.
+Shareholders might applaud the re-acceleration of growth.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Paycor's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 65.4% in Q2.
+Paycor's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 68.6% in Q1.

 Paycor Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.65 left to spend on developing new products, sales and marketing, and general administrative overhead.
-While its gross margin has improved significantly since the previous quarter, Paycor's gross margin is still poor for a SaaS business.
-It's vital that the company continues to improve this key metric.
+That means that for every $1 in revenue the company had $0.69 left to spend on developing new products, sales and marketing, and general administrative overhead.
+While its gross margin has improved significantly since the previous quarter, Paycor's gross margin is still low for a SaaS business.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Paycor's free cash flow came in at $12.67 million in Q2, turning positive over the last year.
+Paycor burned through $1.02 million of cash in Q1 despite being cash flow positive last year.

 Paycor Free Cash Flow